vinod-pattar/ice_cream_shop/readme.md

 - Customer registration
 - Customer login
 - Order history and its status
+- Customer can make enquiries with regards to products

 ## Admin requirements
 - Option to create/update/delete ice cream products with details (pricing , etc)